KINGIAN NONVIOLENCE CONFLICT RECONCILIATION

 Times: Workshop session schedule: Friday 6-9pm; Saturday 9am-5pm; Sunday 1-6pm

 Childcare is available.
 Please email [email protected] by Wednesday, January 31 if childcare is needed.

 - Social Dynamics of Nonviolence

 - 6 Principles (the will) how to view and transform conflict

 - 6 Steps (the skill) how to engage with conflict and organize a campaign

 - Types and levels of conflict, and how they escalate and de-escalate

 - Historical context of the Civil Rights Movement

-What to expect: Mini-presentations, small groups activities, large group conversation, multi-media/videos, opportunities for self-reflection and sharing.
+What to expect: Mini-presentations, small groups activities, large group conversation, multi-media/videos, music, opportunities for self-reflection and sharing.
 Homework will be assigned before and between sessions.